 The flying vehicle could also go as high as 3,000ft for around an hour, with flight controllers capable of managing each individual engine.

 The NeoXCraft is one of the only flying crafts being planned that has the option of road use.

-Uber is taking its ride-hailing services to the skies with plans for a flying taxi in Dubai, Dallas and Los Angeles as soon as 2020.
+Uber is taking its ride-hailing services to the skies and while it is working with companies like Bell, it has plans for its own flying taxi too in Dubai, Dallas and Los Angeles as soon as 2020.

 The Elevate project offers a light-aircraft ride-sharing service to commuters.

 The initial flights will have human pilots, but it hopes to eventually have pilotless planes.

 Uber has said it has an agreement with Nasa to work out its air traffic control issues.

 The app-based taxi firm said it will invest £17.5m over the next five years and is working with Ecole Polytechnique University on a number of research projects for the air taxis.

 Who’s building flying cars?
 Airbus – Vahana

 European aerospace giant Airbus successfully tested its EVTOL autonomous drone in March 2018.